sghall/react-vertex/README.md

 ### <material>

 Right now, the material nodes just take a single `program` prop.
-The `program` is a WebGL program with its uniforms set.
+The `program` is a WebGL program returned from a hook.
 The nearest `<camera>` ancestor will define the view and projection.
-The `viewMatrix` and `projectionMatrix` uniforms of the program shaders will be set by the renderer.
+The renderer will set `viewMatrix`, `modelMatrix` and `projectionMatrix` uniforms in the program shaders.
 You can use `@react-vertex/material-hooks` for some common programs or look at the source to compose your own custom program hooks.
 The Phong and Lambert programs in `@react-vertex/material-hooks` make use of lights in the scene.

 ```js
 import React from 'react'